camunda-community-hub/zeebe-cherry-runtime/README.md

 An H2 database is configured by default to save information.
 Use a SQL database for a robust database.
 Looks [docker-compose-cherry-postgres.yaml](docker-cherry/docker-compose-cherry-postgres.yaml) to see an example.

-Using an SQL database allows you to configure not only one Cherry pod but a farm of pods.
-Each pod accesses the same database, and through Connectors, statistics are shared between all pots.
+Using an SQL database allows you to configure one Cherry pod and a farm of pods.
+Each pod accesses the same database, and statistics are shared between all pots through connectors.

 ## Start the application